 In order to assist your child in developing the “joyful obedience” and self-discipline seen in Montessori classrooms all over the world, the key lies in their environment and activities.
 Parents play an important role in this, as well.

-While fantasy is not discouraged in a Montessori home, it is not encouraged, either.
-If a child is engrossed in imaginative play, that’s perfectly fine.
 But parents should not lead in fantasy play, nor should they feed a child’s brain with stories of fairies and talking animals.
-It’s also one of the reasons television in discouraged until the end of the primary years.
+It’s also one of the reasons television is discouraged until the end of the primary years.

 Dr. Montessori believed fantasy play to be one of the causes of disorganized behavior and disobedience.
 (This is a point many Montessorians disagree on.
 While I personally don’t lead my children in fantastic play, I do read them/allow them to read storied featuring talking animals, etc. and I don’t find their obedience affected by this.)